 - Pagespeed for Desktop (Check speed of site on desktop)

 - Pagespeed for Mobile (Check speed of site on mobile)

 - Canonicalization (pages with and without “rel=canonical” tag)

-In case, you’re auditing your clients’ site, then you can export the report in PDF form and mail them.
+In case you’re auditing your clients’ site, you can export the report in PDF form and mail them.

-With the help of Site Audit, you will come to know about the SEO issues in your site.
+With the help of Site Audit, you will come to know about the SEO issues on your site.
 The best thing is Serpstat also recommends fixes.
-In short, if you get an error on Serpstat’s Site Audit, you will also get recommendations on how to fix that particular error.
+If you get an error on Serpstat’s Site Audit, you will also get recommendations on how to fix that particular error.

 For example, I have entered a domain (www.thetechwired.com) for site auditing.
 Below are the screenshots of the site audit report having various errors.